Skip to content

 sudo umount ./target-NFS

-By default nfs server has root_squash on which makes client access nobody:nogroup.
+By default nfs server has root_squash option on, which makes client access nobody:nogroup.
 To bypass it, sudo su your user to be root.

 Attacking wrong configured NFS